“So what is CBD, anyway?”

 How is your CBD processed?

-Treehouse uses a proprietary USDA-organic CO2 extraction, the gold standard of clean extraction methods, which preserves the integrity of the hemp extract.
+Our partners use a proprietary USDA-organic CO2 extraction, the gold standard of clean extraction methods, which preserves the integrity of the hemp extract.
 The cold-cleaning process allows us to keep the highest antioxidant cannabinoid and terpene content.

 The best part?
 You can SEE the results in our lab tests here.